Theodor Bilharz Research Institute: Mission and Research Strategy

 Development of new strategies for performance appraisal of hospital, out-patient clinics and laboratories.
 Development of quality-based documentation, database and communication systems or technical and administrative tools at TBRI.
 Development of quality-based safety systems for patients, personnel and utilized tools at TBRI, and upgrading of human capacity.

+In 2025, the Institute has over 3,000 researchers, mainly in the areas of cancer and infectious diseases.